Agentic AI vs Generative AI: Why the Distinction Defines Your Revenue Strategy

 They stay current through retrieval-augmented generation (RAG), periodic fine-tuning, updated embeddings, feedback loops, and tool/API calls that fetch real-time information.

-Zigment
+Zigment AI

 Zigment's agentic AI orchestrates customer journeys across industry verticals through autonomous, contextual, and omnichannel engagement at every stage of the funnel, meeting customers wherever they are.